Table of Contents

 The key difference: tests now execute as Kubernetes jobs inside the cluster, not as steps in a CI pipeline running on a separate machine.
 That means the test and the application share the same network, the same DNS, the same resource constraints.
 When a test fails, you know it failed because of your code, not because of a mismatch between the CI runner and the cluster.

 TomTom initially triggered tests via Azure DevOps pipelines, and as they migrated to GitHub Actions, Testkube triggers moved with them.
-The test definitions didn't change.
-The execution context didn't change.
+The test definitions did not change.
+The execution context did not change.
 Only the trigger did.

 What developers actually get from this